 The district has a contract for 100,000 acre-feet per year of water from the SWP.
 (One acre-foot is approximately the amount of water used by two families of five in one year.)
 Each year, water agencies that have contracts with the SWP are allocated a percentage of their contract amount depending on the amount of rain and snow, regulatory restrictions to protect fish and water quality, as well as other factors.

 Between the years 2000 and 2015 the District has only received 100% of its contract amount in one year, 2006.
 The District’s long-term average SWP supply is estimated to be about 60,000 AF of water from the SWP annually.
-Since 1994, all SWP contracts provide the same percentage allocation each year regardless of whether supplies are used for municipal and industrial (M&I) or irrigation purposes.
+Since 1994, all SWP contracts south of the Delta provide the same percentage allocation each year regardless of whether supplies are used for municipal and industrial (M&I) or irrigation purposes.

 For more information regarding the State Water Project, visit the Department of Water Resources website.